Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 Cross sections
 ==============

+`Temperature`: Please provide temperature in unit K.

 `Range`: Give two values as the minimum and maximum of the wavenumber range.
 No `,` or `;` between these two numbers, just leave blank here.

+`Absorption/Emission`: Choose `Absorption` or `Emission`.

+`Pressure`: Please provide pressure in unit bar.

 `Npoints/BinSize`: `Npoints` is the number of the points in grid. `BinSiza` is the interval size of the grid.

-`Absorption/Emission`: Choose `Absorption` or `Emission`.

 `Wavenumber(wn)/wavelength(wl)`: Choose `wn` or `wl`.

+If you want a figure of corss sections, please set `Y` for `PlotCrossSection(Y/N)`.

 *Example*

 ```
+# Calculate stick spectra or cross sections #
 Temperature                             300
-Pressure                                1
 Range                                   0          30000
-Npoints/BinSize                         Npoints    30001
 Absorption/Emission                     Absorption                # 'Absorption' or 'Emission'

+# Calculate cross sections #
+Pressure                                1
+Npoints/BinSize                         Npoints    10001
 Wavenumber(wn)/wavelength(wl)           wn                        # 'wn' or 'wl'
+PlotCrossSection(Y/N)                   Y          Curve          # 'Curve' or 'Point'
 ```

 ## Filters